Alan Freed: WJW Cleveland

 In the late 1940s, while working at WAKR, Freed met Cleveland record store owner Leo Mintz.
 Record Rendezvous, one of Cleveland's largest record stores, had begun selling rhythm and blues records.
 Mintz told Freed that he had noticed increased interest in the records at his store, and encouraged him to play them on the radio.

 In 1951, having already joined television station WXEL (channel 9, now WJW channel 8) in the middle of 1950 as an announcer, Freed moved to Cleveland, which at 39 mi from Akron was within the range of the still in force non-compete clause.
 However, in April, through the help of William Shipley, RCA's Northern Ohio distributor, he was released from the non-compete clause.
 He was then hired by WJW radio for a midnight program sponsored by Main Line, the RCA Distributor, and Record Rendezvous.
 Freed peppered his speech with hipster language, and, with a rhythm and blues record called "Moondog" as his theme song, broadcast R&B hits into the night.

 Mintz proposed buying airtime on Cleveland radio station WJW (850 AM), which would be devoted entirely to R&B recordings, with Freed as host.
 On July 11, 1951, Freed began playing rhythm and blues records on WJW.
 While R&B records were played for many years on lower-powered, inner city radio stations aimed at African-Americans, this is arguably the first time that authentic R&B was featured regularly on a major, mass audience station.
 Freed called his show "The Moondog House" and billed himself as "The King of the Moondoggers".
 He had been inspired by an instrumental piece called "Moondog Symphony" that had been recorded by New York-based composer and street musician Louis T. Hardin, known professionally as Moondog.
 Freed adopted the record as his show's theme music.
 His on-air manner was energetic, in contrast to many contemporary radio presenters of traditional pop music, who tended to sound more subdued and low-key in manner.
-He addressed his listeners as if they were all part of a make-believe kingdom of hipsters, united in their love for black music.
+He addressed his listeners as if they were all part of a make-believe kingdom of hipsters, united in their love for music.
 He also began popularizing the phrase "rock and roll" to describe the music he played.